unform/unform/.github/CONTRIBUTING.md

 #### Submitting an issue

 - Please search for similar issues before opening a new one;
-- Use one of the corresponding issue template;
+- Use one of the corresponding issue templates;
 - Use a clear and descriptive title;
 - Include as much information as possible by filling out the provided issue template;